blurrycontour/zuul-gerrit/doc/source/developer/javascript.rst

 In some cases there is the need to disable the service worker which does advanced caching.
 In order to do that set the environment variable ``REACT_APP_DISABLE_SERVICE_WORKER=true`` during installation.

+The update interval in mscan be changed by setting the environment variable ``REACT_APP_UPDATE_INTERVAL`` during installation.
+The default is 5000.